Our charter marks, awards and affiliations

 We hold ourselves to account and benchmark our work by pursuing various charter marks, awards and affiliations that demonstrate exceptional public service and social responsibility across the range of protected characteristics.

-Herts is committed to supporting our disabled staff and students.
+Herts is committed to supporting staff and students living with a visible or non-visible disability.
 We are currently at Level 2: Disability Confident Employer, of the Disability Confident Scheme.
 We are also one of only 17 UK institutions to partner with Stammerers Through University Consultancy (STUC) aiming to improve the experience for our students and staff who stammer.

-Members of our Staff Disability and Wellbeing Network also benefit from our membership in Purple Space, a networking and professional development hub for disabled employees.
+We are a member of the Hidden Disabilities Sunflower to support staff and students living with a non-visible disability.
 We are also proud to be in partnership with Neurodiversity in Law, an organisation helping to eliminate the stigma often associated with people who think differently.

 We are currently undertaking a self-assessment in order to develop our Disability Action Plan.